entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 ```
 ent kubectl apply -f strapi-pvc.yaml -n entando
 ```
+>Note: Steps 1 and 2 are required to prevent an issue with memory allocation during microservices startup in a few environments such as OKD.
+But applying the persistent volume claim does not otherwise impact the installation of the Strapi bundles in any other environment.

-3. Using the ent CLI, apply the Custom Resource Definitions for the Strapi bundles:
+3. Using the ent CLI, deploy the Strapi bundles in the following order:

 ```
 ent ecr deploy --repo=https://github.com/Entando-Hub/entando-strapi-bundle.git